Spookso/TheTreePlantingSimulator/README.md

 Currently, the game contains:

--Three seed types
+-Three seed types, each with respective costs and wood types that are valued differently

 -A shop allowing you to trade wood and buy seeds

--A few music tracks
+-A number of music tracks

 -A fully working saving system